Manu’s Menu

 How to Make Homemade Mascarpone

-Step 1: Put the cream in a pot and cook it over medium-low heat using a double boiler, stirring constantly, until it reaches 85 to 90°C – 185 to 195°F. This will take about 15 minutes.
+Step 1: Put the cream in a pot and cook it over medium-low heat using a double boiler, stirring constantly, until it reaches 85 to 90°C – 185 to 195°F on a candy thermometer, for about 15 minutes.

-Step 2: Add the lemon juice and continue cooking and stirring until the cream thickens and coats the spoon.
+Step 2: Add the lemon juice and continue cooking and stirring until the cream thickens and coats the back of a spoon.

 Step 3: Remove the pot from the heat and allow the cream to cool for 20 minutes.

-Step 4: Line a colander with a double layer of cheesecloth and place it over a large bowl so you can collect the whey that drains from the cheese.
+Step 4: Line a colander with a double layer of cheesecloth and place it over a large bowl.
+This will collect the whey that drains from the cheese.

 Step 5: After 20 minutes, pour the thickened cream into the lined colander and let it cool completely.

-Step 6: Cover with cling wrap and refrigerate to drain slowly and thicken overnight or, for best results, for 24 hours.
+Step 6: Cover with plastic wrap and refrigerate to drain slowly and thicken overnight or, for best results, for 24 hours.

 Frequently Asked Questions